-In consultation with the Director of Undergraduate Programs in Mathematics, the committee advised the Department Head on matters related to undergraduate mathematics course and curriculum proposals; develops guidelines and conducts periodic reviews of undergraduate math courses; in consultation with the Department Head, develops policies and procedures related to the undergraduate math curriculum.
+In consultation with the Director of Undergraduate Programs in Mathematics, the committee advises the Department Head on matters related to undergraduate mathematics course and curriculum proposals; develops guidelines and conducts periodic reviews of undergraduate math courses; in consultation with the Department Head, develops policies and procedures related to the undergraduate math curriculum.

 The committee is also responsible for liaison between the Mathematics Department and other departments on campus regarding undergraduate math courses.
-Programs that require math course in their curricula are encouraged to contact members of this committee with any issue or concern regarding content or delivery of the courses.
+Programs that require math courses in their curricula are encouraged to contact members of this committee with any issue or concern regarding content or delivery of the courses.

 Undergraduate Math Competitions